Skyline High School (Virginia)

 Skyline High School is a 9–12 public high school in Front Royal, Virginia, United States.
 It serves students residing in the western part of Warren County.

 History

 The school was built as a response to the growing population of Warren County.
 Skyline, which opened for classes in Fall 2007, educates 51.7% of the county's high school age population.

 The eastern, main facade of Skyline High School.

 The former Warren County High School on Luray Avenue, which was the original high school for all students in Warren County opened in 1940, is now Skyline Middle School, the primary feeder middle school for Skyline High.

 Athletics

 The Skyline Hawks' colors are dark blue, dark green, and gold.
-In athletic and academic competition they are part of the Northwestern District of the Virginia High School League.
+In athletic and academic competition they are part of the Bull Run District of the Virginia High School League.
 Skyline's chief rival is neighboring Warren County High School.